 A general state-of-being or condition associated with freedom from disease and illness.

-According to the WHO: “Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”
+“Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”

-According to the President’s Council on Physical Fitness (PCPFS), "Health-related physical fitness consists of those components of physical fitness that have a relationship with good health."
-Physical fitness, within the realm of Health-Related Physical Fitness, is therefore a set of 'measurable' characteristics, or Components.
+"Health-Related Physical Fitness consists of those components of physical fitness that have a relationship with good health."

 A physical state with the ability to perform sporting activities, occupations and other daily activities generally supported by appropriate nutrition, physical exercise and sufficient rest.

 A physical state whereby an individual is free from illness and is able to perform habitual daily activities without restriction.

 Note that physical health is but one of several components which make up the "enviable" state of wellness or well-being.
 Among the relevant dimensions of physical, cognitive, spiritual, emotional, social, intellectual and environmental health – physical health (or absence thereof) is the most visibly noticeable.

 Before modern medicine, we might have considered someone physical healthy if they were not ailing from an illness or disease.
 In modern times, however, definitions can range between the absence of illness all the way through to a specific fitness level.